-Basic Pendant Functions
+Basic LCD Pendant Functions

-The Pendant has many great functions to control the SHARK HD CNC.
+The LCD Pendant has many great functions to control the SHARK SD110/SD120 machine.
 But you only need to learn a few basic operations to get started.

 JOG AND SPEED SETTINGS.
 Let's start with learning how to move (jog) the router.
 Jogging the router allows you to move it out of the way or to another location.
 This comes in handy for locating or removing clamps on the workpiece, changing router bits, or setting up start points for the router to run a routine.